What is transitional kindergarten?

 How is transitional kindergarten different from preschool?

 Transitional kindergarten is part of the California K-12 public school system.
-The California Department of Education states that all transitional kindergarten teachers must meet the credential requirements to teach kindergarten in the K-12 system.
-Preschools do not have that requirement and teachers can be certified through other child development programs.
+The California Department of Education states that all transitional kindergarten teachers must meet the credential requirements to teach regular kindergarten.
+Teachers in preschools do not have to have a teaching credential issued by the California Teacher Credentialing Commission.
+Instead, they are certified through other child development programs.
 Transitional kindergarten classes are designed to prepare children for kindergarten and often use a combination of standards, including the Common Core Standards for kindergarten and the California Department of Education’s Preschool Learning Foundations.
 The programs are designed to teach social and emotional skills, such as self-confidence and cooperation, and early academic skills, such as numbers and letters.

 Why are some schools combining transitional kindergartners and kindergartners in the same classroom?